-3 units ADS R111-Managing Alcohol Programs
+ADS R111-Managing Alcohol Programs 3 units

 Prerequisites: ADS R101, ADS R110A.
-3 hours lecture weekly

-Course focuses on five levels of alcohol program management:

-federal, state and local governments, and private and voluntary agencies.
+Course focuses on five levels of alcohol program management: federal, state and local governments, and private and voluntary agencies.
 Emphasis on organization, inter- and intra-organizational relationships, communication, employee assistance programs, and management styles and their influence on services.
 Current and anticipated impact of alcohol and drug abuse on individual and community health problems and societal institutions and resources integrated into analysis of program management.
 Fulfills one 3-unit skills requirement for CAADE.